dwrrehman/programming_language/readme.md

 # Untitled Programming Language

-This is a compiler for a general-purpose systems programming language.
+This is a compiler for a general-purpose systems programming language. it is expression based, and as low-level as raw asssembly.

 ### The language's priorities:

- - __Brutal simplicity and minimalism__: The compiler's _total_ source code is limited to 1000 lines.
+ - __Brutal simplicity and minimalism__: The compiler's _total_ source code is limited to 500 lines.

- - __Maximal runtime performance__: The language aims to be faster than _by-hand assembly_.
+ - __Maximal runtime performance__: The language aims to be faster than C.

  - __Code readability__: There is literally no syntax in the language.